totes ISOTONER | Eastman House | Radford Crescent | Billericay | Essex CM12 0DN

 Hazard: Colds & Infections – there is a risk that any such symptom coudl be consistent with Covid-19

-1. Where symptoms start in the workplace, employees are required to notify a member of the management team immediately.
-Decisions to refrain from working will be made accordingly where there is a potential risk.
+1. Where symptoms start in the workplace, employees are required to notify a member of the management team immediately, and in a socially distanced manner.
+Decisions to refrain from working will be made accordingly where there is a potential risk of infection.

 3. Any such employees are required to self-isolate in accordance with Government guidelines.